 The CIM standard is an object model maintained by the DMTF, a consortium of leading hardware and software vendors.
-ESXi 6.0 is compatible with version 2.26.0 Final of the CIM schema.
+ESXi 6.7 is compatible with version 2.26.0 Final of the CIM schema.

-SMASH Version
+SMASH Version for the CIM API

 The SMASH standard is maintained by the Server Management Working Group (SMWG) of the DMTF.
-ESXi 6.0 is compatible with version 1.0.0 of the SMASH standard.
+ESXi 6.7 is compatible with version 1.0.0 of the SMASH standard.

-Supported Profiles
+Supported Profiles for the CIM API